Atomic Twister: Real-life inspiration

-This television film was based on a real-life disaster that had taken place on June 24.
+This television film was inspired by a real-life near disaster that had taken place on June 24.
 1998, when an F2 tornado hit the Davis-Besse Nuclear Power Station in Ohio resulting in the loss of off-site power.
 Despite that, the film bears no resemblance to the actual events at Davis-Besse.

 Location

 Despite taking place in Tennessee, the film was shot in New Zealand.
 Locations included Huntly Power Station, Meremere Power Station and a farm along State Highway 2.

 Streaming release

 Since 2019, the film is available for streaming online on The Roku Channel, IMDb TV, Vudu, Tubi TV and YouTube Premium.
+It was made available on Peacock as of July 2023.